KamilKrauze/Group14-Translator-Java/BinaryTreeDesign.md

     point toDelete parent to current

 ### Balancing nodes
-We save the tree preorder to a List and then load it back from the list in the following way:
+We save the tree inorder to a List and then load it back from the list in the following way:
+The inorder traversal produces an already sorted list and

 set root node to the middle of the list split the list into left and right